redhat-performance/webfuse/README.md

 1. OVN hybrid plugin is required, it has to be manually patched via cluster manifest file during intial deployment, JetSki would take care of this patch. https://github.com/mukrishn/labf5-setup/blob/main/00-network-manifest.yaml
 2. Need at least 1 worker node to host bigip Virtual machines
 3. Install SRIOV and OSV operators in the cluster, so obviously Hardware must support SRIOV and enable BIOs configuration. script for shared lab - https://github.com/mukrishn/sriov-prep
-4. Procure License and update details in `ansible/group_vars/all.yml`
+4. Procure Licenses and update details in `ansible/group_vars/all.yml`
-5. Assign Worker, License, Interface names and Network variables under `BigIP playbook vars` section
+5. Assign Worker and Interface names under `BigIP playbook vars` section
 6. This playbook must be executed from cluster provisioner node, as it creates VLAN sub-interface with private network to connect to VMs.

 `ansible-playbook -i inventory/hosts bigip-setup.yml`